manolaz/Project-FD2-FORMAL-DESIGN2/README.md

 Project to to:

 1/Computing the sum of values of an array of int.

+==> final-program/array_sum.c

 2/Computing the average value of an array of int.

+==> final-program/array_average.c

 3/Computing the median value of an array of int.

+==> final-program/array_median.c

-4/Counting the number of occurences of a word in a text 5/Counting exactly the number of words in a text
+4/Counting exactly the number of words in a text

+5/Counting the number of occurences of a word in a text